Cork (city): Air

-Cork Airport is the second busiest airport in the Republic of Ireland and is situated on the south side of Cork city close to Ballygarvan.
+Cork Airport is the second-busiest airport in Ireland and is situated on the south side of Cork city close to Ballygarvan.
 Nine airlines fly to more than 45 destinations in Europe.
-Scheduled airlines using Cork airport include Aer Lingus, Aer Lingus Regional, Air France, Flybe, Iberia Express, Ryanair, Swiss International Air Lines and Volotea.

 Bus

 Public bus services within the city are provided by the national bus operator Bus Éireann.
 City routes are numbered 201 through 226 and connect the city centre to the principal suburbs, colleges, shopping centres and places of interest.
+Prior to 2011 city routes were numbered 1 through 19; however, the introduction of real-time bus signage required the move to the 2xx namespace.
 Two of these bus routes provide orbital services across the Northern and Southern districts of the city respectively.
 Buses to the outer suburbs and towns, such as Ballincollig, Glanmire, Midleton and Carrigaline are provided from the city's bus terminal at Parnell Place in the city centre.
 Suburban services also include shuttles to Cork Airport, and a park and ride facility in the south suburbs only.

-Following the initial rollout of the BusConnects project in Dublin, as of October 2022 the National Transport Authority (NTA) were in the consultation process for similar changes in Cork.
-The NTA said that they were applying some of the lessons learned in Dublin, but many Cork homeowners voiced concerns over proposed bus corridors and the possibility of losing parts of their gardens and on-street parking, the risk of devaluation of their homes, worries about the impact of construction on the structural integrity of their homes, the loss of hundreds of trees along roads, and the impact on trade which may arise from reduced on-street parking.
-In an Irish Examiner article from October 2022, it was noted that at least one of the draft proposals, to build a flyover through the Mangala woods near Douglas, had already been "unofficially" dropped.

 The first 24-hour bus in Ireland, route 220, was initiated in Cork in January 2019.
-The 220 links the two major satellite towns of Ballincollig and Carrigaline with the city centre and operates once an hour between the hours of 01:30 - 05:30.
+The 220 links the two major satellite towns of Ballincollig and Carrigaline with the city centre and operates once an hour between the hours of 01:30 to 05:30.
 One year after 24-hour service commenced, Bus Éireann announced they had witnessed a 70% growth in passenger numbers on the route, resulting in 1.3 million customer journeys.
-Local politicians have called for the introduction of further 24 hour bus routes in the city owing to the success of the 220.
+Local politicians have called for the introduction of further 24-hour bus routes in the city owing to the success of the 220.

+Following the initial rollout of the BusConnects project in Dublin, as of October 2022 the National Transport Authority (NTA) had entered the first-round of a consultation process for similar changes in Cork.
+The NTA proposed the development of 12 bus corridors linking Cork city centre with several suburbs, with proposed 'bus gates' in several areas and an increase in active bus lanes.
+While the NTA said that they were applying lessons learned from the Dublin scheme, some Cork homeowners voiced concerns over proposed bus corridors and the possibility of losing parts of their gardens and on-street parking, the risk of devaluation of their homes, worries about the impact of construction on the structural integrity of their homes, the loss of hundreds of trees along roads, and the impact on trade which may arise from reduced on-street parking.
+In an Irish Examiner article from October 2022, it was noted that at least one of the draft proposals, to build a road bridge over Ballybrack Woods in Douglas, had been dropped.
+As of mid-2025, some of the Cork BusConnects changes were "due to be rolled out in phases from mid-2026".